 What is an Antireq. (antirequisite)?

-If courses have a lecture/seminar as well as a tutorial/lab/studio component, students must enroll in both sections (i.e. the lecture/seminar portion as well as only one tutorial/lab/studio section).
+If courses have a lecture/seminar and a tutorial/lab/studio component, students must enrol in both sections.
 Normally, the total class time is three hours/week.

 What is a double-weighted course?

-Most courses have a credit weighting of 0.5 unit.
-However, some are double-weighted and are worth 1.0 unit (i.e. PLAN 313).
+Some courses are double-weighted and are worth 1.0 unit (i.e. PLAN 313).
 They count for two courses and fees are paid as such.
-The course duration is for one term only and does not span over two terms.
+The course duration does not span over two terms.

 What time do classes start and finish?

 Courses can start as early as 8:30 am and as late as 7:00 pm.

 The final courses of the day end at 10:00 pm.